mocabe/yave/README.md

-# (Work in progress) YAVE - Functional Reactive Visual Programming Language for Multimedia Processing.
+# (Work in progress) YAVE - Functional Reactive Visual Programming Language for Multimedia Processing

-`YAVE` is a research project to build an open-source backend for functional reactive visual programming language (FRVPL) for multimedia processing such as video editing or audio processing.
+`YAVE` is a research project to build an open-source backend for functional reactive visual programming language (FRVPL) for multimedia processing such as video editing and audio processing.

 ## What is Functional Reactive Programming?